run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-submit.md

 --backoffLimit int

 > The number of times the job will be retried before failing.
-Default is 6.
+The default is 6.
 This flag will only work with training workloads (when the ``--interactive`` flag is not specified)

 --command stringArray